 The Model S originally launched in 2012 and helped to put Tesla on the map as an automaker.
 Tesla has continued updating the Model S since its release, and the most recent model has two different versions: the Long Range and Performance, the Standard recently being dropped.
 The Model S is very much an executive saloon, with similar long and low design lines as you might find on a Jaguar.

 While some earlier editions of the Model S offered rear-wheel drive, all the latest Model S operate in all-wheel drive (AWD).
 Now available in two models, the Performance has Ludicrous mode for that insane acceleration.
-Both offer Autopilot as standard - which brings a range of driver assistance - but there's the option for the full self-driving upgrade at £5,800, which adds navigation to Autopilot, self-parking, summon, traffic light recognition and automatic city street driving (you'll still need to be in control of the car at all times).
+Both offer Autopilot as standard - which brings a range of driver assistance - but there's the option for the full self-driving upgrade at £5,800, which adds navigation to Autopilot, self-parking, Smart Summon, traffic light recognition and automatic city street driving (you'll still need to be in control of the car at all times).

 - Long Range: AWD, 335 miles, 0-60mph in 3.7 seconds